 Dimension 2: Health and Hygiene

-- Training covering nutrition, hygiene, and basic health
+- Training on nutrition, hygiene, and basic health

 - Raising awareness of preventable common diseases and HIV/AIDS

 - Constructing latrines and other sanitary improvements

 - Improving existing pre-schools to adequately accommodate children